On the Paradox of Certified Training: Properties of Convex Relaxations

-In this section we investigate the fundamental reasons behind the paradox discussed in \cref{sec:motivation}.
-While tightness was the sole focus of most prior work, the paradox suggests that this is insufficient to paint a complete picture in the case of certified training, where relaxations are used inside first-order optimization.
-Concretely, we introduce two key properties of convex relaxations, \textit{continuity} and \textit{sensitivity}, and use these alongside tightness to analyze certified training and resolve the paradox.
+We investigate the reasons behind the paradox discussed in \cref{sec:motivation}.
+Concretely, we introduce two key properties of relaxations, \textit{continuity} and \textit{sensitivity}, and use them alongside tightness, which was the main focus of prior work, to improve our understanding of the paradox.